Legacy of Kain: Defiance: Story

-Development

 Reception

 The PlayStation 2 version received "generally favorable reviews", while the PC and Xbox versions received "average" reviews, according to the review aggregation website Metacritic.

 Douglass C. Perry of IGN praised the game's plotline for finally resolving many questions that previous installments had left unanswered, as well as being able to play as both Raziel and Kain and the new combat system revolving around various combos and spells unleashed by the Soul Reaver.
 The differences in their gameplay, with Kain's quests revolving around combat and Raziel's around puzzle solving, were also enjoyed.
 However, the poor collision system, auto-locking combat view and awkward camera controls were criticized for making combat difficult as the player would target enemies that could not be seen.
 Perry also noted the graphics for the Spectral Realm were distracting and made combat difficult.
 Greg Kasavin of GameSpot praised the series as a whole for not one but two involving and memorable protagonists, but the camera controls were noted to be confusing and the combat system was criticized for focusing on the Soul Reaver as well as the lack of variety in enemies, leading to players utilizing the same combos over and over to defeat them.
 The site also noted that Raziel and Kain play identically with very similar controls and abilities.
 Raziel's need to shift between the Material and Spectral planes to complete his quest was criticized for being too tired since the mechanic was introduced in the first game and were less fun than Kain's combat-oriented quests.
 Overall, Kasavin said the storyline would please fans of the series, but the gameplay was disappointing.